 Applying a policy perspective to bolster student skills

-This certificate program complements existing majors for students seeking careers related to domestic and international issues such as criminal justice, education, energy and the environment, finance, transportation, and poverty.
+The certificate program is ideal for students seeking careers related to key domestic and international issues such as health policy, criminal justice, education, energy, environmental studies, finance, transportation, and poverty.
 It also prepares students to be engaged citizens, ready to use their talents to improve the world around them.

 Applications are closed for 2020 and will reopen in May 2021.

 Skills & Careers